themeteorchef/deploying-to-modulus/deploying-to-modulus.md

 Contrast this with a hard drive which is meant as a more permanent storage: staying in the hospital for a few weeks because you "just had to see if I could jump my bike off the roof."

 So, what does this translate to?
 We need to select memory size based on the relative amount of usage our application will have.
-If our application is only for external use or deployed to a small set of users, we can probably get away with a lower amount of memory like `192MB` or `396MB`.
-This is also a good size for our staging server which will only ever have a handful of people on it at once (trivial for memory).
+If our application is only for internal use or deployed to a small set of users, we can probably get away with a lower amount of memory like `192MB` or `396MB`.
+This is also a good size for a staging server which will only ever have a handful of people on it at once (trivial for memory).

-In terms of production application that's seeing regular usage, the `512MB` and up options are probably a better fit.
+In terms of a production application that's seeing regular usage, the `512MB` and up options are probably a better fit.
 Keep in mind, though, don't just max out your memory for the hell of it.
 Start with whatever you think the lowest possible amount you can use is and then monitor usage.
 One of your responsibilities as a Sworn Knight of Production is conserving resources as much as possible; yes, even you Silicon Valley cowpokes with your bottomless bank accounts.
 Every penny counts!

 Okay, enough preaching.
 Last step...what is this dropdown?
 This is where we can configure the _location_ of our server.
 Wait...what?
 This deserves an explanation.
 When we say "server" in the Wild Wild Cloud West, what we _really_ mean is a _virtual_ server.
 As cool as it would be for a team of folks to board a golf cart and briskly install a rack mounted server into a cabinet every time we add a new server to our account...that's not quite what's happening here.
 Instead, we're actually spinning up a "virtual" server which is like running a computer within a computer but only using software.
 Huh?